 He remained with the renamed ART team in 2008, dominating the championship with eight wins.
 He also had a taste of the GP2 Asia Series, winning in Qatar, while he continued to log F1 mileage in testing for Williams.

-In 2009, Nico contested the GP2 Series for ART, earning five wins and taking the title in his rookie year a feat matched only by Lewis Hamilton and Nico Rosberg, both of whom also drove for ART.
-He continued to impress the Williams team with his testing performances and duly earned a full-time seat for 2010, alongside Rubens Barrichello.
+In 2009 Nico contested the GP2 Series for ART, earning five wins and taking the title in his rookie year – a feat previously matched only by Lewis Hamilton and Nico Rosberg, both of whom also drove for ART.
+He continued to impress the Williams team with his testing performances and duly earned a fulltime seat for 2010, alongside Rubens Barrichello.

-On only his third outing in Malaysia, Nico qualified fifth and scored his first point with tenth place.
+On only his third outing in Malaysia Nico qualified fifth and scored his first point with 10th place.
 He finished in the points seven times in total, with a best of sixth place in Hungary.
-However, the undoubted highlight was a stunning pole position on a drying track at the penultimate race of the season in Brazil.
+The undoubted highlight, however, was a stunning pole position on a drying track at the penultimate race of the season in Brazil.